vittoriom/CleanroomLogger/README.md

 CleanroomLogger is also extensible, allowing you to multiplex log output to multiple destinations and to add your own logger implementations.

-#### Pre-Release Software
+#### Contributing

-CleanroomASL is in active development, and as such, it needs additional unit tests, more documentation, and probably a bit of debugging.
+CleanroomASL is in active development, and we welcome your contributions.

-If you’d like to contribute to this or any other Cleanroom Project repo, please read the [contribution guidelines](https://github.com/gilt/Cleanroom#contributing-to-the-cleanroom-project).
+If you’d like to contribute to this or any other Cleanroom Project repo, please read [the contribution guidelines](https://github.com/gilt/Cleanroom#contributing-to-the-cleanroom-project).

-CleanroomASL is pre-release software.
-It is provided for your use, free-of-charge and on an as-is basis.
-We make no guarantees, promises or apologies. *Caveat developer.*

-#### Requirements

-CleanroomASL requires a **mimimum Xcode version of 6.3** to be built, and the resulting binary can be used on **iOS 8.1 and higher**.

-**CleanroomASL is designed specificially to be used from Swift code.** Although you *may* be able to use some (or all) of it from Objective-C, we do not specifically support it and can’t provide any help or advice for doing so.

-## Integration
+## Adding CleanroomASL to your project

 In order to use CleanroomASL within your project, [you must embed `CleanroomASL.framework` and its dependencies](https://github.com/emaloney/CleanroomASL/blob/master/INTEGRATION.md) into your application.